Nghệ An province

-Nghệ An is a coastal province near the northernmost part of the North Central Coast region, Central Vietnam.
-It borders Thanh Hóa to the north, Hà Tĩnh to the south, Xiangkhouang, Bolikhamsai and Houaphan of Laos to the west, and the South China Sea (Gulf of Tonkin) to the east.

-Nghệ An is Vietnam's largest province by area.
-It is located on the east–west economic corridor connecting Myanmar, Thailand, Laos and Vietnam along National Route 7 to the port of Cửa Lò.
+Nghệ An (/vi/) is a coastal province in the North Central Coast region of Vietnam.
+It borders Thanh Hóa to the north, Hà Tĩnh to the south, Laos to the west, and the South China Sea (Gulf of Tonkin) to the east.
+Nghệ An is located on the east–west economic corridor connecting Myanmar, Thailand, Laos and Vietnam along National Route 7 to the port of Cửa Lò.

-Nghệ An has one city, three towns and 17 districts.
-Vinh is the capital of Nghệ An and the economic and cultural center of the province and of the whole North Central Coast.
-It was the homeland of Ho Chi Minh, the first president of Vietnam.